U.S. News Rankings

 |Religious affiliation||United Methodist|

 When applying to Hendrix College, it's important to note the application deadline is June 1, and the early action deadline is November 15.
 Scores for either the ACT or SAT test are due June 1.
 The application fee at Hendrix College is $40.
-It is more selective, with an acceptance rate of 82.5 percent.
+It is more selective, with an acceptance rate of 83 percent and an early acceptance rate of 90.6 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.